- Key events in Amanda Knox and Raffaele Sollecito's trials for Meredith Kercher's murder

-Italian Supreme Court judges rule that American Amanda Knox and her former boyfriend Raffaele Sollecito should stand trial again for the death of her former roommate in Italy.
+The Italian Supreme Court rules that Knox and Sollecito should stand trial again.
 Knox's lawyer said the 25-year-old was "upset and surprised because we thought that the case was over" but was ready to fight to prove her innocence.

 September 30, 2013

 Retrial begins without either Knox or Sollecito present in the Florentine court.

 Sollecito takes the stand, describing the charges against him as "absurd" and the evidence against him as "an illusion."

 "There was not a basis to charge me, to put me in jail ...
 I don't wish anybody on Earth to go through what I went through," he says.